20 User story examples and best practices

 Valuable

 The user story should offer value, both to the team and to your user personas.
-It should give your team a clear idea of the goals of a feature they have to design and develop.
+It should give your team a clear idea of the goals a feature should accomplish when they design and develop it.
 And for the user, it means a product that consistently meets their needs.

 User stories - use the INVEST method for best results